braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/workflow_automation/fivetran.md

 {% endtab %}
 {% tab Google Cloud Storage %}

-### Step 1: Retrieve Your Fivetran email from Google Cloud Storage
+### Step 1: retrieve your fivetran email from google cloud storage

 Locate your Fivetran email in the Fivetran setup form for Braze by logging into your [Fivetran Dashboard](https://fivetran.com/dashboard), clicking on **+ Connector** selecting **Braze** and selecting **Azure Blob storage** as the ``Cloud Storage`` option.

 ![Fivetran Connector setup form]({% image_buster /assets/img/fivetran_braze_setupform_gcs.png %})

-### Step 2: Create a Braze API Key For Google Cloud Storage
+### Step 2: create a braze api key for google cloud storage

 Next, login to your Braze account [here](https://dashboard.braze.com) or with your [designated dashboard URL]({{site.baseurl}}/api/basics?redirected=true#endpoints) and click **Developer Console** on the bottom left corner of the Braze dashboard.